 The Danish shot-stopper was crucial in the Foxes unexpectedly winning the Premier League title last season and he was rewarded with a contract extension in August, tying him down at the King Power stadium until 2021.

-At 30 years old, he should still have at least three or four years at his prime, but it is believed it would take around £20million in the winter to get Leicester City talking about a move from genting bet, although it would probably take even more to prize him away considering Claudio Ranieri’s side are struggling at the bottom end of the table.
+At 30 years old, he should still have at least three or four years at his prime, but it is believed it would take around £20million in the winter to get Leicester City talking about a move from genting bet, although it would probably take even more to prize him away considering Claudio Ranieri’s side are struggling at the bottom end of the table with Bet365 bonus.

 A win over Manchester City was supposed to be the spark that kicked on their campaign, but a defeat to Bournemouth and a 2-2 draw away at Stoke City leaves them fighting for their safety.
 They are just three points ahead of Sunderland in 18th and will rely on their goalkeeper to build the stability from the back.